CarolinaFernandez/p4-tutorials/exercises/clone/README.md

 Follow the instructions from Step 1.
 This time, your message from `h1` should be delivered twice to `h2`, with some minor differences in its headers.

+*Note: in case you still received one message when applying the solution, try exiting the Mininet CLI and run "make clean" and "make run" again.*

 ### Food for thought

 Questions to consider: